 By contrast, heavier canned lithium cells such as the very popular Li-Ion 18650 cells that are used in everything from cordless power tools, to Tesla Motor's current battery packs, weigh in at 20% or more than similar capacity LiPo pouch cells.

-This entire folded cell matrix is placed into the soft plastic pouch, and will be saturated with a greasy/gel like solvent based lithium ion infused organic electrolyte; which incidentally has a very sweet solvent
+entire folded cell matrix is placed & sealed into the soft plastic pouch, and will be saturated with a greasy/gel like solvent based lithium ion infused organic polymer electrolyte; which incidentally is where these batteries get their name.
+This electrolyte has a very sweet solvent

 Before the final heat sealing of the pouch, it is pressed under a fair amount of pressure to ensure maximum contact is obtained between the polymer separator film and the anodes and cathodes.
 The tighter this lamination between layers is, the better the ion transfer efficiency and lower the internal resistance of the battery.